 Leah Simon-Weisberg, Rent Board Commissioner & Golden Duplex Tenant

 We've made incredible progress in the fights.
 In March 2020, we defeated TOPA on its initial inception.
-In July 2020 we defeated attempts to take away rights from duplex and Accessory Dwelling Unit owners.
+In July 2020 and 2022 we defeated attempts to take away rights from duplex and Accessory Dwelling Unit owners.
 Check out where we spoke our truth, when we told Rent Board commissioners the impact of over-regulation on small rental housing providers.

 We need to keep speaking the realities of being a rental housing provider!
 Ask other property owners and realtors you know, to join us in the fight.
 Pass this website on to others.

 We caught the attention of Berkeley media who has reported on our efforts in the past, to kill harmful legislation!

 It can make a difference when the public shows up en masse.
 Attend the City Council Meeting on, Tuesday, November 29 at 6:00 pm via Zoom.
 Check here for updated information on the Zoom link to attend.
 You will have a chance to express your opinion when the Mayor invites Public Comment.
 Follow the Chair's instructions to "raise" your hand on Zoom if you want to speak.
 (But it's via Zoom - so you can do other things while waiting your turn to speak!)

 If you can't attend the meeting, take the time to send a message to City Council expressing your experience as a small owner and your feelings about this legislation.
 Here's how.